 - Return the completed petition paperwork to Academic Services, Millican Hall 210.
 An evaluation will be made by the Academic Services Office upon receipt of all appropriate medical withdrawal forms.
 Your instructors will be contacted to provide information and support.
 Your Medical Withdrawal request will take approximately two to three weeks to review.

-If you are an Undergraduate student and have read and understood these rules and procedures and wish to continue with this process, email Academic Services from your Knightsmail e-mail account with your name, PID, and what type of petition you are trying to pursue (and the courses involved in your request), or come to our office in Millican Hall 210 and inform us of your desire to continue with the petition process.
+If you are an Undergraduate student and have read and understood these rules and procedures and wish to continue with this process, email Academic Services from your Knightsmail e-mail account with your name, UCFID (formerly known as PID), and what type of petition you are trying to pursue (and the courses involved in your request), or come to our office in Millican Hall 210 and inform us of your desire to continue with the petition process.